lucasclerissepro/equilibre/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Equilibre (pronounced __/e.ki.libʁ/__, means "balance" in french) is a project aimed at making your infrastructure and software extra reliable by introducing:
+Equilibre (pronounced __/e.ki.libʁ/__, means "balance" in french) is a project aimed at making your software extra reliable and promote a reliability culture within your organization.

+The whole project is based around the idea of [equilibrium](https://en.wiktionary.org/wiki/equilibrium), when your SLI/SLO are going south
+Equilibre will try to use your contrainsts and remediation to experiments and discover a fix as soon as possible.

+In a way you could call it a learning process since Equilibre is **learning** how to run your service the best way possible.

+### As an SRE

+- You define new remediations.
+- You create "reliability packages" which developers can subscribe their service to.

+### As a developer

+- You register your service for reliability.
+- You specify a list of constraints and limits.
+- You specify some possible remediation (create new ones if needed).

+You can then consult:

-- First class support for SLI/SLO/SLA.
+- SLI/SLO for your service.
+- Correlate releases with SLO.
-- Auto-remediation.
+- Recommendations.
-- Smart remediation selection based on tags / context.
-- Alerting.
+- Forecasting.
-- Simplified developer experience through recommendations and vizualisation.
-- Manual playbook triggered from the comfort of your phone/email/slack.
-- Report generation.
+- Current equilibrium.
-- Write remediations in familiar language (WASM modules).

-Scalable by nature, Equilibre can be deployed in multiple clusters and "federated" (think prometheus).
+## Documentation

 To understand more visit the [documentation](https://lucasclerisse.dev/equilibre/docs).